theroyakash/uWuTranslator/README.md

 # uWuTranslator

 uWu Translator in python.
-Use the app for free [here](http://uwutranslator.herokuapp.com/) Layout Designed by Debmalya Sur,
+Use the app for free [here.](http://uwutranslator.herokuapp.com/)
+### Contribution
-Done by theroyakash ©️2020
+Layout Designed by Debmalya Sur, Done by theroyakash ©️2020